Frequently Asked Questions

 WHAT IF I NEED TO CANCEL AN APPOINTMENT?

-We ask that you notify the center (541-962-3524) at least 24 hours in advance if you cannot make your scheduled appointment.
+We ask that you notify the Counseling Center (541-962-3524) at least 24 hours in advance if you cannot make your scheduled appointment.
 Should you miss two sessions without canceling in advance, your scheduled time slot may be filled with another appointment.
 We understand that illness and other unexpected emergencies will occasionally require a shorter cancellation period.